Artificial Kidney Prize, Phase 2: Track Two

 Track Two: Components and Tools that Enable Development of an Artificial Kidney

-Track Two of the Artificial Kidney Prize supports the creation of enabling tools for artificial kidney platform development
+Track Two of the Artificial Kidney Prize supported the creation of enabling tools for artificial kidney platform development

 Total prize amount:$6 Million